 Click SAVE (not shown here) to apply your settings.
 A small confirmation dialogue appears in the bottom right corner.

 Video output over IP cannot be a higher resolution than the physical SDI/HDMI output setting.

 VIDEO - SRT

 These settings are related to SRT streaming protocol.
-SRT is only available when you purchase our optional license.
 With SRT you can define the port, passkey and encryption bit.